12.6. Transaction Reassembly and Sending Message

 table public.tbl_a: UPDATE: id[integer]:1 name[text]:'Alice' data[integer]:3

-When streaming is set to ‘on’ or ‘parallel’ and the ReorderBuffer reaches its memory limit, changes are not written to local spill files.
-Instead, they are immediately sent to the subscriber-specifically to the apply worker or leader apply worker.
+When streaming is set to ‘on’ or ‘parallel’ and the ReorderBuffer reaches its memory limit, PostgreSQL does not write changes to local spill files.
+Instead, the publisher sends these changes immediately to the subscriber — specifically to the apply worker or leader apply worker.

-If txid 842 is consuming the most memory when the buffer overflows, its changes are reordered and wrapped between Stream Start (‘S’) and Stream Stop (‘E’) markers to form a segment.
+If txid 842 consumes the most memory when the buffer overflows, the publisher reorders its changes and wraps them between Stream Start (‘S’) and Stream Stop (‘E’) markers to form a segment.

-Notably, the Begin (‘B’) message is replaced by the Stream Start message for the initial segment of a streamed transaction.
+Notably, the Stream Start message replaces the Begin (‘B’) message for the initial segment of a streamed transaction.

 [S] txid=842 first_segment=1